How to Start a Law Firm

 Rene Flores

 When it comes to commercial lending, nothing beats first-hand knowledge of the local market.
 It is important to craft a business plan that allows business owners to succeed and scale, and that kind of long-term thinking only comes with years of market knowledge.
-With almost a decade of work in the Central Texas market, I am able to provide my clients with direct insights into the markets they hope to capture.
+With over a decade of work in the Central Texas market, I am able to provide my clients with direct insights into the markets they hope to capture.

 As a member of the Round Rock City Council, I am afforded a unique viewpoint on how local businesses impact our communities.
 I work closely with each client to ensure the successful launch of their business – including helping them navigate the underwriting process – but my real values lies in future-focused strategic planning.
 Thanks to the community of Round Rock, I am able to see the demands a community places upon businesses as they scale.
 As a result, I work to put my clients in the best possible situation to succeed both now and in the future.